innoventsolutions/birt-lambda-report-gen/README.md

 This is some example JSON code that can be used for the Test button and non-proxy API Gateway requests:
 Note: sstest0323 is my S3 bucket name.  format can be any BIRT output format including pdf, xls, and html.

 	{
-      "designUrl": "s3:sstest0323/sqltest.rptdesign",
+	  "designUrl": "s3:sstest0323/bugzilla-bug.rptdesign",
 	  "outputBucket": "sstest0323",
-      "outputKey": "sql-test.html",
+	  "outputKey": "bugzilla-bug.pdf",
 	  "parameters": {
-        "rowCount": 1
+	    "product": "birt",
+	    "columns": "classification,component,creation_time,creator"
 	  },
+	  "resources": {
+	    "resources/bugzilla-birt-0.0.1-SNAPSHOT.jar":
+	    	"s3:sstest0323/bugzilla-birt-0.0.1-SNAPSHOT.jar"
+	  },
-      "format": "html",
+	  "format": "pdf",
 	  "runThenRender": false
 	}

+* designUrl is the S3 URL of the report design (s3:<bucket-name>/<path>).
+* outputBucket is the S3 bucket name where the report output should go.
+* outputKey is the path/filename of the report output.
+* parameters is a JSON object that describes the parameters to be passed to the report.
+Each key is a parameter name.
+Each value is a string, number, boolean, or array.
+* resources is a JSON object that describes the resource files that the report needs.
+These files must exist in a S3 bucket.
+Each key is the path to the resource as it is specified in the report design.
+Each value is the S3 URL to the resource file.
+* format is a valid report format designator such as "pdf", "html", or "csv".
+* runThenRender is true if you want the report to be produced in separate run and render phases which produces a .rptdocument file as a byproduct.

 #### Example querystring parameters
 This is an example of querystring parameters to be used with an API Gateway proxy request.
-Note that all parameters other than the ones starting with double-underscores will be passed through to the report.

-    __design_url=s3:sstest0323/test.rptdesign&__output_bucket=sstest0323&__output_key=test.pdf&rowCount=1&__format=pdf&__run_then_render=false
+The parameters are essentially the same as in the JSON format except that the parameter names start with double-underscore, resources is a comma-separated list of name/value pairs separated by equal-signs, and parameters are any querystring parameters that do not start with double-underscore.

+    __design_url=s3:sstest0323/bugzilla-bug.rptdesign&__output_bucket=sstest0323&__output_key=bugzilla-bug.pdf&product=birt&columns=classification,component,creation_time,creator&__format=pdf&__run_then_render=false&__resources=resources/bugzilla-birt-0.0.1-SNAPSHOT.jar=s3:sstest0323/bugzilla-birt-0.0.1-SNAPSHOT.jar

 #### Using the Test button on the Lambda function management page
 1. Upload a report design file to your S3 location.